 There are two main forms of dyspareunia, superficial dyspareunia and deep dyspareunia .

-Dyspareunia is said to be superficial when pain is present from the start of penetration.
-Pain appears at the vulvar level…
+Dyspareunia is said to be superficial when the pain is present from the beginning of penetration.
+The pain appears at the vulvar level…

-Dyspareunia is said to be deep when the pain is felt deep in the vagina or even in the lower part of the vagina.
+Dyspareunia is said to be profound when the pain is felt deep in the vagina or even in the lower abdomen.

 Furthermore, there are also 2 types of dyspareunia :